Koosah Falls

 Koosah Falls, also known as Middle Falls, is the second of the three major waterfalls on the McKenzie River in the heart of the Willamette National Forest in Linn County, in the U.S. state of Oregon.
 The waterfall is notable for its main drop of 64 ft that plunges into a considerable pool, south of Santiam Pass.
-Koosah Falls is located southeast of Salem, Oregon, northeast of Eugene, Oregon and west of Mt.
+Koosah Falls is located 0.5 mi downstream south of Sahalie Falls, southeast of Salem, Oregon, northeast of Eugene, Oregon and west of Mt.
 Washington.